ejzimmer/refactor-example/README.md

 - `completed_examples/exampleTests_with_tests.test.jsx`: with the tests
 - `completed_examples/exampleTests_done.test.jsx`: with the refactor of formatDate

-The `Product` component is under `src/Product.js`.
-There is also a propery refactored version of the label (with the new plant product added) in `src/CountInput.tsx`
+And there's a version of Ye Olde Farme Shoppe with the new requirements on the branch `complete`

 ## Available Scripts